CorySands/JQueryMobileWebsite/README.md

 ## Collection Page

 Following the side panel navigation, we are brought to the Collection page.
 The collection page should be seen as one of the website's most important features.
-It displays all of the listing regarding my collection of favorite programming languages.
+It displays all of the listings regarding my collection of favorite programming languages.

 One feature that is prominent on this page is the favorite feature.
 Favoriting allows users to essentially bookmark listings for later review.
-This means that refreshing the page will cause favorited listing to remain checked.
+This means that refreshing the page will cause favorited listings to remain checked.

 Once a user has selected any websites that they would like to favorite, they can then move onto the product page.
 This is done by selecting a desired listing.